 - The cycle repeats again.

-- According to our HVAC repair technicians, heat pumps work best in mild climates that don’t hit freezing temperatures.
+According to our, heat pumps work best in mild climates that don’t hit freezing temperatures.
 It is significantly more efficient as a cooling mechanism than a heater.
 While it can save you significant energy costs in the warmer months, most pumps will automatically engage your regular heater when it gets to 35 degrees outside.

 Let’s Get Comfy

-If you would like more information about how does a heat pump work in New Albany, IN or would like to schedule service for your current one, then call Allegiance HVAC today.
+If you would like more information about how a heat pump work in New Albany, IN, or would like to schedule service for your current one, then call Allegiance Heating & Air, LLC HVAC today.

-At Allegiance Heating and Air Conditioning we strive to provide the highest quality and reliable service for our residential and commercial customers.
-We want to deliver the best value to our customers and maintain long lasting relationships by always exceeding their expectations.
-Our pledge is to maintain the highest level of honesty and integrity with our customers, vendors and clients.
+At Allegiance Heating & Air, LLC, we strive to provide the highest quality and most reliable service for our residential and commercial customers.
+We want to deliver the best value to our customers and maintain long-lasting relationships by always exceeding their expectations.
+We pledge to maintain the highest level of honesty and integrity with our customers, vendors, and, clients.
 Based in Greenville, IN, we’re proud to serve Floyds Knobs, New Albany, Clarksville, Jeffersonville, Sellersburg, Georgetown, and Corydon as well as Louisville, KY areas.